potoshk/potos-docs/docs/index.md

 ---
 # POTOS

-POTOS (Portal of the Orient Symposium) ...
+POTOS (Portal of the Orient Symposium)  is a next-generation blockchain solution tailored for the Web 3.0 era.
+Built on the open-source FISCO BCOS framework, POTOS is designed to deliver a regulatory-friendly, high-performance, and cost-efficient blockchain platform.
+With its foundation in Hong Kong, POTOS is driving innovation and fostering sustainable growth in the Web 3.0 ecosystem, both locally and globally.

 ## [Introduction](https://docs.potos.hk/en/latest/concepts/index.html)